aggress/mesosphere-dcos-kafka-installer/README.md

 * DC/OS 1.10 only
 * Strict mode only
+* Cluster identifier limited to 9 chars due to Active Directory Kerberos naming limitations
+* Confluent Connect does not provide security on its REST API endpoint, this is a limitation in the Confluent product
+* External (to DC/OS ) service discovery is work in progress

 ## Design

-Ansible does the heavy lifting, talking over localhost, directly to the DC/OS CLI.
-Really, all this is doing is automating the manual process.
+Ansible does the heavy lifting, talking over localhost, to generate configuration files based on templates and talking directly to the DC/OS CLI to manage the deployment.

+Really, all this is doing is automating the manual process and myriad of configurations required.

-Why use this?
+## Why use this?

 * You're running a multi-tenant / private cloud environment based on DC/OS where you want to deploy multiple Confluent Platform Kafka clusters
 * You want to test the full Confluent Platform stack on a DC/OS strict mode cluster with all security features enabled